The survey results are in:

 As I just finished saying, DASH is a standard and support will grow over time, so supporting DASH will grow easier over time.
 DASH plays natively today in most recent Chrome and Android versions, and while support among encoding tools and OTS players isn’t quite at the HLS level, you will have multiple options for both.

 The big negative is that native support in most browsers is not currently there.
 I say Microsoft is the major culprit because they are limiting DASH support to Windows 8 and newer, which means IE11 and later.
-The pie chart below shows operating system market share from netmarketshare in September, 2015, the most recent period reported.
-As you can see, Windows 7 has more two and a half times the market share of Windows 8 and 10 combined, and Microsoft is leaving these users, and those still on Windows XP, stranded for an IE-based DASH solution.
+According to netmarketshare, in September, 2015, Windows 7 had more than two and a half times the market share of Windows 8 and 10 combined, and Microsoft is leaving these users, and those still on Windows XP, stranded for an IE-based DASH solution.
 This really stinks because IE still has a very high utilization rate, particularly among corporations, government offices, and educational institutions.

 Moving on to the next DASH con, there is obviously no DASH support on the iOS platform.
 However, there are multiple SDKs, including ones from castLabs and BuyDRM, that allow developers to create apps that do play DASH-encoded video on the iOS platform.
 That doesn’t give you native, browser-based DASH playback, but it gets the same content playing on the iOS platform so you don’t have to encode in two formats.